fallenprogrammr/fallenprogrammr.github.io/_posts/2018-6-17-omnisharp-mono.md

 title: Omnisharp in visual studio code crashes while opening an asp.net core project
 ---

-Opening an asp.net core project on visual studio code for mac was resulting in the error:
+Opening an asp.net core project on visual studio code for mac was resulting in an error.

 ```
 Microsoft.Build.Exceptions.InvalidProjectFileException: The imported project "/usr/local/Cellar/mono/5.12.0.226/lib/mono/xbuild/15.0/Microsoft.Common.props" was not found.